WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Maria-Eriksson/Mentoring-EK.md

 ### What brought you joy this week?
 * ME - I'm back from Finland!
 Gosh I was there for ages - 5 weeks...!
 Was really lovely, but I - of course - did not get as much work done as I would have hoped to...
+  * EK - glad you had a good break and are now more refreshed for that last PHD push this year.
 ### What did you achieve
 * ME - Had a conference (the Young Epilepsy research retreat) the first week back - presenting and chairing.
 Got some good feedback, and things are rolling along.
 I am currently working on the predictive model and trying to figure out how to make it explainable and interpretable - especially if it's going to be used in a clinical context.
 And playing around with alluvial plots in R, which is fun!
+  * Great work chairing a session 🎉
 ### What did you struggle with?
 * ME - Not exactly struggling, but am thinking a lot about what to do after the PhD.
 Still just trying to keep an open mind and explore all options.
+  * EK - good idea to explore all your options and apply for a few different things to keep your options open.
 ### Any other topics
 * ME - Shall we at some point try to finish the Sensitive data chapter for the Turing Way?
+  * EK - yes let's talk about this at our next meeting and make some plans to finish it.

 ## Date: 23 November 2021